The Educator with a Growth Mindset: A Staff Workshop

-To reinforce and personalize concepts related to the growth mindset, the teams were asked to choose from photos taken of them during the Flip the Tarp activity (uploaded into Google+ immediately after the activity), add a caption about growth mindsets, and add a few slides to a collaborative Google Presentation that was being shared and developed by the entire teaching and support staff team:
+To reinforce and personalize concepts related to the growth mindset, the teams were asked to choose from photos taken of them during the Flip the Tarp activity (uploaded into Google+ immediately after the activity), add a caption about growth mindsets, and add a few slides to a collaborative Google Presentation that was being shared and developed by the workshop participants:

 The next activity was an educator self-assessment of growth mindset behaviors.
 These can be found in the slide deck.
-After reviewing these, Socrative was used to do an anonymous polling of these self-assessed and reported by the Carlos Rosarios staff.
+After reviewing these, Socrative was used to do an anonymous polling of these self-assessed items.

 The final component of the workshop was having the teams examine and develop strategies for increasing the growth mindsets of their students.